 typedefs save us from writing long type definitions.
 In our example 1, we could solve the problem using two typedefs one for std library and another for foo

 Instead of importing entire namespaces, import a truncated namespace

 In example 2 we could have imported only the chrono namespace under std.

 We can also use the statement for importing a single identifier.
 To import only std::cout we could use

 using namespace std::cout;

 If you still import entire namespaces, try to do so inside functions or limited scope and not in global scope.

-Use the “using namespace std” statement inside function definations or class, struct definations.
-In doing so the namespace definations get imported into a local scope, and we atleast know where possible errors may originate if they do arise.
+Use the “using namespace std” statement inside function definitions or class, struct definitions.
+In doing so the namespace definitions get imported into a local scope, and we at least know where possible errors may originate if they do arise.

-We have discussed at alternative methods to accessing an identifier from a namespace.
+We have discussed alternative methods for accessing an identifier from a namespace.
 In all cases avoid importing entire namespaces into the source code.